OzzyCzech/dotfiles/how-to-install-mac.md

 ### Configuration and php.ini

-You can found basic php-fpm config file here `atom /usr/local/etc/php/7.0/php-fpm.conf`.
+You can found basic php-fpm config file here `code /usr/local/etc/php/7.0/php-fpm.conf`.
 Check especially `listen = 127.0.0.1:9000` everything else can be leave as is.

-PHP config files can be found here `atom /usr/local/etc/php/5.6/conf.d/`.
+PHP config files can be found here `code /usr/local/etc/php/5.6/conf.d/`.
 You can change `php.ini` but its more more easly keept change is spearate file:

 ```
-atom /usr/local/etc/php/7.0/conf.d/zzzzzzzzzzzzzzzzzzzzzzzz.ini
+code /usr/local/etc/php/7.0/conf.d/zzzzzzzzzzzzzzzzzzzzzzzz.ini
 ```

 See my configuration: